odoo/odoo/addons/website/doc/website.snippet.rst

 - HTML content like <li data-your_js_method="your_value"><a>...</a></li>:
   List of HTML li menu items displayed in customize menu.
 If the li tag have datas the methods are automatically called
+- ``no-check``:
+  The selectors are automatically compute to have elements inside the branding.
+If you use this option the check is not apply (for e.g.: to have a snippet for the grid view of website_sale)